astr0-g/Decentralized-Bingo-Game/README.md

 ### Built With

-This section contains frameworks/libraries used to bootstrap Signet, it includes the smart contract and api.
+This section contains frameworks/libraries used to bootstrap Bingo Game, it includes the smart contract and api.

 [![hardhat][hardhat]][hardhat-url]
  [![django][django]][django-url]